-Brandon Dalo is an American composer for film, television, video games, and commercials.
-After touring in bands during his teenage years, Brandon found success in scoring films with the acclaimed documentary series “Small Town Monsters” of which he has scored five films.
+Brandon Dalo is an American composer for film and television.
+After touring in bands and producing during his early years, Brandon found success in scoring films with the acclaimed documentary series “Small Town Monsters” of which he has scored seven films.
 His score for the “Boggy Creek Monster” documentary, in this series, earned him honors for “Best Film Score” from the Hollywood International Independent Documentary Awards.
-The most recent documentary, “The Mothman of Point Pleasant,” hit #1 on Amazon in the Documentary category, and resided in the top 10 in the Horror and Overall categories for three weeks.
+Multiple films from this series have reached the top ten bestseller lists on Amazon, including the most recent, “The Bray Road Beast”, which hit #1 in both the Documentary and Horror categories.

 Originally from the Cleveland area, Brandon lives in Los Angeles and is pursuing a Bachelor’s Degree of Music Composition (Scoring for Visual Media) at the Musicians Institute in Hollywood.
 Brandon is a member of ASCAP.

 More information can be found here.